 For the Mascarpone filling

 - In a small pot, heat together the 1/2 cup of sugar and 2 tablespoons of water.
 Brush down the sides of the pot with a clean, wet pastry brush to wipe down the sugar crystals from the sides of the pot.

 - Put the egg whites into the bowl of a stand mixer fitted with a whip attachment and whip to medium-firm peaks while the sugar is cooking.
 DO NOT OVERWHIP!

-- Cook the sugar to 248˚ Fahrenheit and slowly pour into the whipping eggs on medium speed.
-Once all the sugar is in the pot, turn the egg whites up to high speed and whip until shiny and glossy and the mixing bowl is no longer warm to the touch, about 7 minutes.
+- Cook the sugar to 248˚ Fahrenheit.
+Then,slowly pour into the whipping eggs on medium speed.
+Once all the sugar is in the pot, turn the egg whites up to high speed.
+Whip until shiny and glossy and the mixing bowl is no longer warm to the touch, about 7 minutes.

 - Stop the mixer, and gently scrape down the sides of the bowl to make sure the mascarpone is incorporated in the egg white mixture.

 - Pour in the cream and turn the mixer on medium speed and whip until well-combined and light and fluffy.

 - In a small microwave-safe container, heat the raspberry jam with the water for 30 seconds, just to warm the jam, and stir together until smooth.